 ACL tears happen frequently among athletes, but it is also common to also tear your ACL by simply twisting or stepping the wrong way.
 When it’s time for surgery, you need a leading orthopaedic surgeon on your side.
-Frank Petrigliano, MD, of the UCLA Orthopaedic Center in Santa Monica, California, specializes in knee injuries.
+Frank Petrigliano, MD, of the USC Epstein Family Center for Sports Medicine, Los Angeles, California, specializes in knee injuries.
 Dr. Petrigliano will diagnose, treat you and use the most modern surgical procedures to reconstruct your ACL.
 After minimally invasive procedure and rehabilitation, there is an excellent chance you can return to the activities you enjoy.

 Your anterior cruciate ligament (ACL) is one of your major knee ligaments, located right in the center of your knee.
 It can tear when you stop too quickly, have a poor landing after a jump, or change direction with your feet planted.